koz/movie-database-graphql/README.md

 # The Movie Database GraphQL wrapper

-This is a super simple wrapper of the REST API for [The Movie Database](https://www.themoviedb.org/) to convert it to GraphQL.
+This is for now a super simple wrapper of the REST API for [The Movie Database](https://www.themoviedb.org/) to convert it to GraphQL.

+BUUUT.
+I plan to make it the best way to access TMDb via a GraphQL Endpoint available, at least until it's that good that Travis decides to make the API support GraphQL in the future.

+[] Dead Link, publish to now and update
 Check out the [live API hosted on Heroku](https://react-async-graphql.herokuapp.com/graphiql).

 ## Running the app